ren-joey/nodejs_bootcamp/guides/01_setting_up_a_basic_REST_API.md

 ```

 ## STEP3: Configure TypeORM
-Create a new file `ormconfig.ts` in the `app` directory for TypeORM configuration:
+Create a new file `ormconfig.ts` in the `app/src` directory for TypeORM configuration:
 ```typescript
 import { DataSourceOptions } from 'typeorm';
 import dotenv from 'dotenv';